swiftlang/swift-evolution/proposals/0515-source-warning-control.md

 }
 ```

-Within the scope of the `foo` declaration in this example, the effect of the attribute is equivalent to `-Werror ForeignReferenceType`, but without affecting diagnostic behavior on any other source code in the current module.
+For the entirety of the `foo` declaration in this example, including the function signature and its lexical scope, the effect of the attribute is equivalent to `-Werror ForeignReferenceType`, but without affecting diagnostic behavior on any other source code in the current module.
 The attribute supports 3 `as:` behavior specifiers: `error`, `warning`, and `ignored`.
 The attribute also supports an optional `reason:` parameter which accepts a string literal.
 With `error` and `warning` behavior specifiers, the attribute has the effect equivalent to that of `-Werror <groupID>` and `-Wwarning <groupID>`, respectively, without affecting other source code in the module.
 With the `ignored` behavior specifier, warnings belonging to the diagnostic group `<groupID>` are fully suppressed (akin to a global (module-wide) `-Wsuppress`, which does not exist).

 The `@warn` attribute overrides diagnostic behavior for the specified diagnostic group, relative to its *enclosing scope* - with command-line behavior specifiers representing global (module-wide) scope: `-warnings-as-errors`, `-Werror`, `-Wwarning`.